MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

     ![Screenshot of Settings option in the site map in Knowledge Base Management section](./IMAGES/Lab03/L3P96.png)

-1. [] Record Types allows you to configure the record types you want to turn on for knowledge management.
-    1. The list will include all entities that are available for an N:N relationship.
-    1. Knowledge management is enabled for Case table by default.
+1. [] **Record Types** allows you to configure the record types you want to turn on for knowledge management.
+The list will include all entities that are available for an N:N relationship.
+Knowledge management is enabled for **Case** table by default.
 Because our scenario will also use the Case table, we don’t need to add any additional tables at this time.
+You should remove the other types.

         ![Screenshot of Record Types for knowledge management, with all available on the left and selected on the right.
 Currently selected are Case and Contact.](./IMAGES/Lab03/L3P97.png)

-1. [] For Support Portal Connection, this allows you to integrate an external portal for publishing knowledge articles.
+1. [] **Support portal connection** allows you to integrate an external portal for publishing knowledge articles.
     1. Selecting Yes would share the knowledge article as a link in the email sent to the customer.
     1. Selecting No would share the article content inserted in the email body.
-    1. Keep as **No** as we will not be integrating an external portal connection
+    1.  [] Keep as **No** as we will not be integrating an external portal connection

         ![Text Description automatically generated](./IMAGES/Lab03/L3P98.png)

-1. [] In the **Knowledge Articles Feedback** section, set **Enable users to provide feedback on knowledge articles from search control** to **Yes**.
+1. [] In the **Knowledge articles feedback** section, set **Enable users to provide feedback on knowledge articles from search control** to **Yes**, if necessary.
 This will allow users to provide feedback on knowledge articles opened from knowledge search control.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P99.png)

+1. Select **Save**.

 ### Task 3: Create Knowledge Article

 In this task, you will create a new knowledge article about Asthma for agents to access during patient conversations.

 1. [] In **Customer Service Hub,** on the left navigation bar, go to the bottom left corner where you previously modified the dropdown.
-Change it back from **Customer Service Admin Center** to **Service**.
+Change it back from **Service Management** to **Service**.

     ![Screenshot of bottom left drop down selection changing back from Service Management to Service ](./IMAGES/Lab03/L3P100.png)